elastic/logstash-docs-md/docs/vpr/v1-0-1-plugins-inputs-azure_event_hubs.md

 * Value type is [string](logstash://reference/configuration-file-structure.md#string)
 * Defaults to the Event Hub name if not defined

-Name of the storage container used to persist offsets and allow multiple instances of {{ls}} to work together.
+Name of the storage container used to persist offsets and allow multiple instances of Logstash to work together.

 ```ruby
 azure_event_hubs {